zpainter/iassist/content/community/archive/_index.md

 ### How to Get Involved?

 IASSIST Archive is managed by the Archivist, an ex-officio member of the IASSIST Administrative Committee appointed by the AC for a term of four years.
-The Archivist obtains records and other documentary materials from former and current officers and from the general membership to document the policies, procedures, and transactions of IASSIST and maintains these materials in an archive and promotes the use of them.
+The Archivist obtains records and other documentary materials from former and current officers and from the general membership to document the policies, procedures, and transactions of IASSIST.
+The Archivist maintains these materials in an archive and promotes their use.

 If you are interested in accessing the archive. please contact IASSIST Archivist at archivist ( at ) iassistdata.org.